angusjf/platelet/README.md

 ## Expressions

 All valid JSON values are valid `platelet` expressions.
-On top of this, single-quoted strings `'like this'` are allowed for convinience when working with HTML.
+On top of this, single-quoted strings `'like this'` are allowed for convenience when working with HTML.

 ### Operators